-By Karen A. Soukiasian Unfortunately, dogs cannot go to the pharmacy to pick up something every time they need something to settle their upset stomachs.
-That’s why many dogs eat grass.
-Nature, however, has provided them with an instinct to help them rid their bodies of indigestible materials, such as toy stuffing, a sock, or… Read the rest »
+By Karen A. Soukiasian Many dogs eat grass to settle an upset stomach.
+Dogs can’t run to the pharmacy if their tummies are upset.
+Nature, however, has provided them with an instinct to eat grass as a way to help them rid their bodies of indigestible materials, such as toy stuffing, a sock or especially… Read the rest »

 By Karen A. Soukiasian Dog begging is a two-headed monster.
 Almost every dog owner has had to deal with at one time or another.
 The first head is nature.
 The second is nurture.
 But with work, you can stop dog begging.
 An inherent instinct, puppies learn to beg from the day they are born.
 Their… Read the rest »

 By Karen A. Soukiasian There are a number of reasons why some dogs find eating their own or another animal’s — especially cat feces — so appetizing.
 And it can be a major challenge for some dog owners to make their dogs stop eating feces.
 1. Most female dogs will instinctively keep their litter area… Read the rest »